 Promote Body Diversity

-Embrace body diversity and encourage your child to recognise their intrinsic worth, distinct from physical appearance.
-Celebrate their unique qualities and achievements.
+In this space, embrace body diversity and encourage your child to recognise their intrinsic worth beyond physical appearance.
+By doing so, you can celebrate their unique qualities and achievements.

 Approach meals with patience and empathy.
 Foster a stress-free dining experience and focus on the social and nutritional value of eating rather than calorie counts.